-is the third and final race in the US Triple Crown of horse racing.
-It is dubbed “the test of the champion” because it is a significantly longer race than either the Kentucky Derby or the Preakness Stakes (1.5 miles instead of approximately 1.25).
-Betting on the Belmont Stakes race really takes off if a horse has managed to win the first two races in the Triple Crown because the US Triple Crown has not been won since 1978.
+The Belmont Stakes is the third and final race in the US Triple Crown of horse racing.
+It is dubbed “the test of the champion” because it is a significantly longer race than either the Kentucky Derby or the Preakness Stakes (1.5 miles instead of approximately 1.25 for the Derby).
+Betting on the Belmont Stakes race really takes off if a horse has managed to win the first two races in the Triple Crown because there have only been two US Triple Crown winners since 1978.
+American Pharoah achieved the Triple Crown in 2015 and Justify pulled off the feat in 2018.
 The best place to bet on the Belmont Stakes is at any of the online sportsbooks listed below.
-Online bookies offer very competitive odds, some great bonuses and any you find listed here at BetOnIt.org are highly trusted in the industry.
+Online betting sites offer very competitive odds, some great bonuses and any you find listed here at BetOnIt.org are highly trusted in the industry.

 Best Sportsbooks for Betting On Belmont Stakes

 - Fast & easy deposits and withdrawals (including Bitcoin)

 How To Bet On The Belmont Stakes Online

 Setting up an online sports betting account is very quick, easy and straight forward, but to make it that much easier I have put together a quick three step guide for you below: